What Is a Tax Write-Off, and How Does It Work?

 How tax deductions compare to tax credits

 For example, the American Opportunity Tax Credit is a credit for certain education expenses, worth up to $2,500.
-So if you had a tax bill of $5,500 but then qualified for the maximum amount of the credit, your tax liability will fall to $3,000.
+So if you had a tax bill of $5,500 but then qualified for the maximum amount of the credit, your tax liability would fall to $3,000.

 What if your write-offs result in a net loss?